peteroupc/CBOR/docs/PeterO.DataUtilities.md

 The Unicode code point at the current position.
 Returns -1 if <i>index</i>
 is less than 0, or is the string's length or greater.
 Returns a value as pecified under <i>surrogateBehavior</i>
 if the previous character is an unpaired surrogate code point.
+If the return value is 65536 (0x10000) or greater, he code point takes up two UTF-16 code units.

 <b>Exceptions:</b>